What Can Advertisers Do About Misinformation and Hate Speech on Social Media? - Basis Technologies

 Looking Ahead: Social Media, AI, and the Future of Marketing

-In the face of rising concerns over misinformation, disinformation, and hate speech on social media, advertising leaders must stay vigilant about the social platforms on which they advertise.
-Particularly as generative AI continues to evolve, the spread of harmful content will only grow, amplifying risks for both brands and consumers alike.
-For marketers, it’s not just about monitoring these challenges, but also taking proactive steps to safeguard brand integrity—and for some, perhaps, even taking a stand.
+In the face of pressing concerns over misinformation, disinformation, and hate speech on social media, many advertising leaders will want to stay vigilant about brand safety when advertising on social platforms.
+As generative AI continues to evolve and content moderation on social platforms is reduced, the spread of harmful content will only grow, amplifying risks for both brands and consumers alike.
+For marketers, it’s key to not only monitor these challenges, but also to take proactive steps to safeguard brand integrity.

 Curious to learn more about how leading marketers and advertisers across the US feel about AI?
 Check out our report, AI and the Future of Marketing, to see how agencies and brands are thinking about and using the technology, as well as how they feel about the ways it is shaping the industry.